xy-241/CS-Notes/content/Computer Organisation/Instruction Set Architecture (ISA)/Instruction.md

 - Simplified [[Pipeline]] & [[Instruction-Level Parallelism]]
 ### Variable-length
 - More Flexible BUT Requires more steps for [[Pipeline Stages#Fetch]] & [[Pipeline Stages#Decode]]

+### Single Instruction Multiple Data
+- This allows one [[Instruction]] to operate on multiple data at once and have multiple outputs essentially
+- This can reduce the number of instructions in a program significantly, and have more data processed without the involvement of the inefficient [[Main Memory]]